 You can use two matching carpets for the living and dining areas of an open plan room and then add variety be picking different colors for the upholstery in the two spaces such as yellow and gold for the living area and red and gold for the dining area.
 All these colors are found in the Midsummer Night Oriental rugs.
 Interior design by Justine Sancho.

 3. Are There Rules for How to Coordinate Different Rugs?

 A key rule for choosing rugs for adjoining rooms or for an open plan room is to choose rugs that have complimentary patterns and have one or two colors in common such as the damask pattern Valencia 6024GD oriental rug on the left and the Greek key geometric pattern Sigma 1804YH oriental rug on the right.

 4. How to Pick Complementing Rugs for One Room.

 The key to picking complementing rugs for one room is to pick rugs that have at least one color in common as the red and gold geometric patterned Ascot 1326RGD Needlepoint rug and the red, gold, green and white Empire 1910A needlepoint rug.

-How to Have Area Rugs in Adjoining Living and Dining Rooms?
+5. How to Pick Area Rugs for Adjoining Living and Dining Rooms